wescpy/analyze_gsimg/README.md

 1. (_Create Sheets charts_) Use the Sheets API to [generate charts](https://developers.google.com/sheets/api/samples/charts) based on the Vision API analysis and categorization.
 1. (_Process documents instead of images_) Instead of analyzing images with the Vision API, let the data come in the form of PDF files and use the [Cloud Natural Language API](http://cloud.google.com/language) to do the analysis.
 Process individual documents or use your solutions above to handle PDFs in Drive folders or ZIP archives on Drive.
 1. (_Create presentations_) Use the Slides API to generate a slide deck from the backed up images or from the data or charts from the spreadsheet you created/updated with the Sheets API.
 Check out this pair of blog posts & videos for inspiration: a) [generate slides from spreadsheet data](http://goo.gl/Yb06ZC) and b) [generate slides from images](http://goo.gl/sYL5AM) (JavaScript/Apps Script).
-1. (_Export report as PDF_) Enhance the "report generation" part of the tutorial by exporting the Sheet and/or slide deck as PDF, however this isn't a feature of either the Sheets or Slides APIs. **Hint**: Google Drive API. **Extra credit**: merge both the Sheets and Slides PDFs into one master PDF with a tool like Ghostscript (Linux, Windows) or `Combine PDF Pages.action` (macOS).
+1. (_Export report as PDF_) Enhance the "report generation" part of the codelab by exporting the Sheet and/or slide deck as PDF, however this isn't a feature of either the Sheets or Slides APIs. **Hint**: Google Drive API. **Extra credit**: merge both the Sheets and Slides PDFs into one master PDF with a tool like Ghostscript (Linux, Windows) or `Combine PDF Pages.action` (macOS).
 1. ^(_Enhance reporting with LLMs_) Rather than Cloud Vision labels, ask an LLM (large language model) for a short description of an image, say using the latest OpenAI [GPT](https://platform.openai.com/docs/guides/vision) or Google [Gemini](https://ai.google.dev/gemini-api/docs/api-overview#text_image_input) models via their APIs, and store _that_ in the Sheet.
 1. ^(_Local file backup_) Rather than backing up file(s) from Google Drive, implement the ability for users to specify files from their local computer; everything else applies: back up to GCS, analyze with Vision, write to Sheets.
 1. ^(_Drive search query_) Rather than specifying specific files to back up, allow the user to enter a search query, and back up all matching files on Drive. **Hint**: Learn about querying Drive on the [search page](https://developers.google.com/drive/api/guides/search-files) in the API docs.
 1. ^(_Port to Node.js_) This is more for the maintainer who enjoys exercises like this, but feel free to do it if you're so inclined. :-) As an example, see [this blog post](https://dev.to/googleworkspace/export-google-docs-as-pdf-without-the-docs-api-9o4) on **exporting Google Docs as PDF** with code samples in both Python & Node.js.
 1. ^(_Add static map to cell_) This is for those who want a unique challenge.
 The **2024 update** adding a link to Google Maps if geolocation is available in an image's metadata can be improved by actually embedding the map itself into a spreadsheet cell.
 Unfortunately this functionality isn't available in the Sheets API, so you'd have to use the Apps Script `SpreadsheetApp.newCellImage()` method.
-Since the app is a Python script, not an Apps Script app, you'd have to use the [Apps Script REST API](https://developers.google.com/apps-script/api/reference/rest) to call this method... good luck!
+Since this is a Python script, you need to create an Apps Script app and use the [Apps Script REST API](https://developers.google.com/apps-script/api/reference/rest) to call this method from Python... good luck!

 ## Summary

-The tutorial (and its sample app) has a goal of helping developers envision a possible business scenario and show an implementation realizing one possible solution.
+The codelab (and its sample app) has a goal of helping developers envision a possible business scenario and show an implementation realizing one possible solution.
 A secondary goal is showing developers how to use different Google APIs together in a single app.
 If you find a problem with either the codelab or code in this repo, [check to see if there's already an issue](https://github.com/wescpy/analyze_gsimg/issues) or file a new request otherwise.
 The SLA (service-level agreement) is "best effort."
 Also happy to review PRs if you have a fix already.

 # References

 - Blog posts
-    - This tutorial and code: [Google Developers](https://developers.googleblog.com/2020/10/image-archive-analysis-and-report?utm_source=ext&utm_medium=partner&utm_campaign=CDR_wes_workplace_gsdsanalyzegsimg_gsds_200114&utm_content=-) and [Google Cloud](https://cloud.google.com/blog/topics/developers-practitioners/image-archive-analysis-and-report-generation-google-apis?utm_source=blog&utm_medium=partner&utm_campaign=CDR_wes_workplace_gsdsanalyzegsimg_gsds_200114) blog posts
+    - This codelab and code: [Google Developers](https://developers.googleblog.com/2020/10/image-archive-analysis-and-report?utm_source=ext&utm_medium=partner&utm_campaign=CDR_wes_workplace_gsdsanalyzegsimg_gsds_200114&utm_content=-) and [Google Cloud](https://cloud.google.com/blog/topics/developers-practitioners/image-archive-analysis-and-report-generation-google-apis?utm_source=blog&utm_medium=partner&utm_campaign=CDR_wes_workplace_gsdsanalyzegsimg_gsds_200114) blog posts
     - [Getting started with GWS APIs and OAuth client IDs](https://dev.to/wescpy/series/25403) (series)
     - [Exporting Google Docs as PDF](https://dev.to/wescpy/export-google-docs-as-pdf-without-the-docs-api-9o4)
     - [A _better_ "Hello World!"
 Gemini API sample](https://dev.to/wescpy/a-better-google-gemini-api-hello-world-sample-4ddm)